techllen/expenses-analyst/README.md

-	and signout.Upon logging in the users can upload pdf bank statements,view the expenses analysis on a dashboard page and edit the expenses categories.The application will parse the document,categorize the expenses(Categories such as groceries,fuel etc) and save the transactions in a database for future analysis.

-	The purpose of this application is to automate the analysis of monthly household expenses and give the user the overview(how they are doing over the year period) so that they are able to make finacial decisions/budgeting.
+	and signout.Upon logging in the users can upload pdf bank statements,view the expenses analysis on a dashboard page and edit the expenses categories.The application will parse the document,categorize the expenses(Categories such as groceries,fuel etc) and save the transactions in a database for future analysis.The purpose of this application is to automate the analysis of monthly household expenses and give the user the overview(how they are doing over the year period) so that they are able to make finacial decisions/budgeting.